Here are the main upfront and ongoing costs you should consider before buying property.

 Buying a home can be one of the best financial decisions you’ll ever make.
 You get to take control of your home, safe in the knowledge that as long as you pay your mortgage each month, you’ll have your own safe haven to live in while never having to worry about rental inspections, rent prices going up or risking your sizeable rental bond by hanging a picture on a wall .

-For this incredible freedom, there are costs to keep in mind – aside from the purchase price of course.
+For this incredible freedom, there are costs of buying a house to keep in mind – aside from the purchase price of course.

 1. Lenders Mortgage Insurance